adarshx06/receipt-processor-challenge-fetch/README.md

 go mod download

-3. Build and run the application: go build -o main .
+3. Build and run the application: go build -o main go run main.go
-./main

 The server will start running on `http://localhost:8080`.